easierdata/easier/README.md

 ### 2 - [Install Fast-API STAC server](https://github.com/stac-utils/stac-fastapi)

-## Pack, Store, and Retrieve Data from IPFS
+## Pack, store, and pin data to IPFS

 Before making a Filecoin deal, the data will need to be serialized into a [“Content-Addressable aRchive”](https://ipld.io/specs/transport/car/) (.car) file, which is in raw bytes format.
 This .car file represents a [Filecoin Piece](https://spec.filecoin.io/systems/filecoin_files/piece/) which is the main unit of negotiation for data that users store on the Filecoin network.